Features

 Understanding Total Debt

-In FY 2025, Raymond Ltd.'s total debt decreased by 82.3% year-over-year.
+In FY 2026, Raymond Ltd.'s total debt increased by 42.5% year-over-year.
 Total Debt includes short-term debt, long-term loans, debentures, and capital leases.
 YoY changes (shown as percentages) reveal whether the company is leveraging up or deleveraging.

 Shares Outstanding